Achievement Unlocked

 SCID-5-PD

-Gold-standard semi-structured diagnostic interview covering all DSM-5 PDs, including the NPD module.
+Gold-standard semi-structured diagnostic interview covering all DSM-5 personality disorders, including the NPD module.
 Provides systematic criterion-by-criterion evaluation for formal diagnostic assessment.

-Best used in: initial formal assessment, research contexts, insurance documentation.
+Best used in initial formal assessment, research contexts, and documentation for insurance or legal purposes.
 Requires clinical training.
-Interview format allows for follow-up probing not possible with self-report measures.
+The interview format allows for follow-up probing that is not possible with self-report measures alone.

 Narcissistic Personality Inventory